 This directive is being implemented for the Akkuyu project.
-A list of applicable regulations, guides and standards was determined by the owner according to Article 6 of the directive.
-AEC of TAEK approved the list on 2 November 2012.
+A list of applicable regulations, guides and standards was determined by the owner according to Art.
+6 of the directive.
+The Atomic Energy Commission (AEC) of TENMAK approved the list on 2 November 2012.
 The revised list (Rev. 2) was approved on 14 November 2014.
-The List of Licensing Basis for Akkuyu Nuclear Power Plant is mainly composed of Turkish regulations, IAEA Safety Fundamentals and Requirements and Russian Federation regulations.
+The licensing basis for the Akkuyu NPP is mainly composed of Turkish regulations, IAEA safety fundamentals and requirements and Russian Federation regulations.
 The list also contains standards and guides of Turkey and the Russian Federation.
-Novovoronezh-II NPP in the Russian Federation is approved as the reference plant for Akkuyu NPP by AEC of TAEK according to Article 7 of the Directive on Determination of Licensing Basis Regulations, Guides and Standards and Reference Plant for Nuclear Power Plants of 2012.
+Novovoronezh-II NPP in the Russian Federation is approved as the reference plant for Akkuyu NPP by the AEC of TENMAK according to Art.
+7 of the Directive on Determination of Licensing Basis Regulations, Guides and Standards and Reference Plant for Nuclear Power Plants of 2012.

-In addition, NPPs should obtain an affirmative decision on an environmental impact assessment, according to the Regulation on Environmental Impact Assessment from the Ministry of the Environment and Urbanization as a prerequisite to the site licence, and an electricity production licence from the Energy Market Regulatory Authority.
+In addition, according to the Regulation on Environmental Impact Assessment, NPPs should obtain an affirmative decision on an EIA from the MOEU as a prerequisite to the site licence, and an electricity production licence from the EMRA.

 3.2.
 MAIN NATIONAL LAWS AND REGULATIONS IN NUCLEAR POWER

-The Turkish regulatory structure is composed of laws, decrees, regulations, guides and codes and standards.
-The hierarchical pyramid of the Turkish regulatory structure is given in Fig. 8.
-Within this structure, the current legislative and regulatory framework of Turkey is consistent with international conventions and treaties, and IAEA safety standards in most aspects of nuclear safety and security.
+The Turkish regulatory structure is composed of laws, decree laws, presidential decrees, regulations, guides, and codes and standards.
+The hierarchical pyramid of the Turkish regulatory structure is given in Fig. 6.
+Within this structure, the legislative and regulatory framework of Turkey is consistent with international conventions, treaties and IAEA Safety Standards in most aspects of nuclear safety and security.

 Turkey’s legislative and regulatory framework ensures that nuclear materials and facilities are utilized and nuclear activities are performed with proper consideration for the health, safety, security and protection of people and the environment.
-As a non–nuclear weapon state party to the Treaty on Non-Proliferation of Nuclear Weapons (NPT), Turkey has established a system of accountancy for and control of nuclear materials based on the Agreement between Turkey and the IAEA for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (Safeguards Agreement) and Protocol Additional to the Agreement between Turkey and the IAEA for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (Additional Protocol).
-Turkey received Safeguards Advisory Service Mission (ISSAS) from the IAEA in June 2010 to review this system and revisions with respect to the Safeguards Agreement and Additional Protocol.
+As party to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), Turkey has established a system of accountancy for and control of nuclear materials based on the Agreement between Turkey and the IAEA for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (Safeguards Agreement) and Protocol Additional to the Agreement between Turkey and the IAEA for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (Additional Protocol).
+Turkey received an IAEA State Systems of Accounting for and Control of Nuclear Material Advisory Service (ISSAS) Mission from the IAEA in June 2010 to review this system and revisions with respect to the Safeguards Agreement and Additional Protocol.

-The main Turkish legislative framework regulating nuclear installations consists of the Law on Turkish Atomic Energy Authority which regulates nuclear safety, security and radiation protection; the Environmental Law, which regulates the environmental impact of these facilities; the Penal Law, which defines nuclear and radiological crimes and penalties; and the Law on the Electricity Market, which regulates electricity production licences.
-These laws establish TAEK, the Ministry of the Environment and Urbanization (MoEU) and the Energy Market Regulatory Authority (EMRA) as regulatory bodies.
+The main Turkish legislative framework regulating nuclear installations consists of: Decree Law No. 702 and Presidential Decree No. 4, which regulate nuclear safety, security and radiation protection, inspections and the enforcement process (administrative fines and criminal penalties, limiting, suspending and revoking the authorization); the Environmental Law, which regulates the environmental impact of these facilities; and the Law on the Electricity Market, which regulates electricity production licences.
+These establish NDK, the MOEU and the EMRA as regulatory bodies.
 There are several other regulatory bodies, such as the Ministry of Transportation and Ministry of Health, which indirectly regulate NPPs with regard to other issues.

-Regarding nuclear safety and radiation protection, there are two decrees under Law No. 2690:
+Regarding nuclear safety and radiation safety and protection, there are two decrees: